InfinysCloud/free_n8n_templates/README.md

 # free_n8n_templates
 Boost efficiency with open-source automation.
-Secure and scalable with full control  For more detail you can visit : https://cloudkilat.com/  or https://www.infinyscloud.com/id/
+Secure and scalable with full control
+For more detail you can visit : https://cloudkilat.com/  (B2c Cloud) or https://www.infinyscloud.com/  (B2B Cloud)

 200+ Ready-to-Import n8n Workflows
 AI • Vector DB • LLM • DevOps • Finance • IoT • and more